kingoftherats/whai1/README.md

 Why Would You Use AI For This? - Conspiracy Theory Generator

 ## Prep
-I developed and testing on Python 3.13.5.
-I didn't test with other versions so try to aim for something close to that to avoid surprises.
+I developed and tested on Python 3.13.5.
+I didn't test with other versions so try to aim for something close to avoid surprises.

 Install the dependencies (in a virtual env or not)